 Robert Kiyosaki

-So, let’s look at this OODA Loop decision-making framework.
-More specifically, how would it apply to a digital decision workspace for today’s corporate executives.
-A key advantage of this approach is that this action-oriented user Interface (UI) places advanced digital decision tools directly in the hands of executives.
-This includes advanced analytics, AI, and knowledge tools for rapid executive decision-making.
-As a result, this decision-making UI provides a seamless experience for executives where they use software to Observe, Orient, Decide, Act, and Adapt.
-In the remainder of this article, I’ll provide a description of the major UI attributes for each of these five interactive modules (Observe, Orient, Decide, Act, Adapt) that supports an iterative, fast-paced executive-level decision-making cycle.
+So, let’s examine the OODA-Loop decision-making framework and its applicability to a digital decision workspace for today’s corporate executives.
+This approach offers a key advantage by placing advanced digital decision tools, such as analytics, AI, and knowledge tools, directly in the hands of action-oriented executives, enabling rapid decision-making.
+As a result, this decision-making UI provides a seamless experience, allowing executives to Observe, Orient, Decide, Act, and Adapt in an iterative cycle.
+In the remainder of this article, I’ll describe the major UI attributes for each of these five interactive modules (Observe, Orient, Decide, Act, Adapt), supporting a fast-paced executive-level decision-making process.

 In this module, the UI focuses on helping executives to understand their business situation – “what is happening”.
 The core analytics behind this Observe UI is descriptive analytics.
 Further, this UI presents a corporate view of the situation in context of the executives goals and intended outcomes.
 So, the UI is supported by cross-functional, targeted data feeds that enable executives to keep an eye on trends and anomalies.
 For instance, this UI could use visuals such as a Business Intelligence (BI) dashboard that is laser-focused on crucial performance indicators (KPI).
 Further, the UI would provide alert messages when key changes occur that impact business goals such as anomalies, new patterns, and emerging trends.